 When big companies dodge their taxes, the rest of us lose out.
 It’s estimated that corporate tax dodging costs developing countries $160 billion every year, and none of the UK political parties are doing enough to stop it.
 But it doesn’t have to be this way.

-With the general election in May this year, we’ve got a really important opportunity to influence the priorities of the next government.
+With the election results in, we’ve got a really important opportunity to influence the priorities of the next government.
 So we’ve teamed up with 16 organisations including Oxfam, Christian Aid and the NUS to call for the introduction of a Tax Dodging Bill to tackle the worst bits of UK tax law that make it easy for big companies to dodge their taxes in the UK and in the world’s poorest countries.
-Please ask your parliamentary candidates to support the introduction of a Tax Dodging Bill if elected.
+Please ask David Cameron to support the introduction of a Tax Dodging Bill.

 The Tax Dodging Bill could help raise £3.6 billion for the UK and billions in poor countries.
 This would help developing countries to stand on their own feet and to improve vital services like health, education, and roads, allowing them the opportunity to pull themselves out of poverty.

 Almost two thirds of Zambia’s people live below the poverty line.
 At the same time, big companies like Associated British Foods (owners of Silverspoon Sugar, Twinings tea and many more) dodge millions in taxes on their operations in Zambia.
 Between 2007 and 2012, a company called Zambia Sugar that is owned by Associated British Foods paid “Virtually no” corporation tax in Zambia despite making profits of $123 million.
 Corporate tax dodging like this denies Zambia’s government the funds desperately needed to provide basic services to their people, to save lives and to allow the country to pull itself out of poverty.
 Here are just a few of the people affected by a lack of government funds in Mpumba, Zambia.